FlowFuse/node-red-dashboard/docs/contributing/guides/registration.md

 ## Arguments

-The regostration function inputs differ slightly depending on whether being called on the `ui-group`, `ui-page` or `ui-base`, but they all have 3 inputs in common:
+The registration function inputs differ slightly depending on whether being called on the `ui-group`, `ui-page` or `ui-base`:

+- `group.register(node, config, evts)`
+- `page.register(group, node, config, evts)`
+- `base.register(page, group, node, config, evts)`

+Note though, they do all have 3 inputs in common:

 ### `node`